tj-tusharjain/azure-compute-docs/articles/virtual-machines/workloads/canonical/ubuntu-pro-in-place-upgrade.md

 ```

 > [!IMPORTANT]
 > The change of the "licenseType" property may take some time to propagate thru the system.
-If the auto-attach process fails, wait for a few minutes and try again.
+If the auto-attach process fails, wait for a few minutes, and try again.
 If the auto-attach process continues to fail, open a support ticket with Microsoft.
 If the `pro --version` is lower than 28, execute this command:

 ```bash